microdotblog/indie-microblogging/Part 6/Banning users.md

 When the narrative flipped against Trump, the changes at the big platforms snowballed.
 Alex Jones’s ban from YouTube earlier was almost a trial run.
 Trump banned from Facebook, Instagram, and Twitter.
 The iOS app Parler banned from the App Store.
 Conservatives often talk of free speech, but no one is guaranteed amplification.

-Aza Raskin, co-founder of the Center for Humane Technology, [has spoken about][18] the difference between speech and reach.
+Aza Raskin, co-founder of the Center for Humane Technology, [has spoken about][20] the difference between speech and reach.
 “We are not guaranteed the right to freedom of reach,” he said.
 Reach is amplification, usually at a higher level of the internet stack and not a foundational level preventing someone from speaking at all.

 We use lower-level services like Amazon Web Services and Linode as if they are indistinguishable from having our own servers at a data center now, so I still think they are probably the wrong part of the stack to ban companies unless laws are broken.
 But it would be less of a gray area if AWS wasn’t so huge.

 At the very least, it’s important to acknowledge that AWS and Twitter are completely different types of services.
 Twitter started taking moderation seriously way too late, and now it feels like the momentum has spilled over into every type of service, maybe too quickly, as no major platform wants to be the last one to ban Trump.

+Twitter and Facebook organized safety councils to guide their actions, attempting to have independent oversight especially when banning high-profile figures like Trump.
+When Elon Musk acquired Twitter, chaos unfolded, and the Trust and Safety Council was disbanded.
+[In a statement][21], the previous members of the council wrote:

+> Over recent weeks, we have been gravely concerned by Twitter leadership’s apparent disregard for the due process and investment of resources required for effective content moderation.

+This echoed the feeling among many Twitter users that Elon Musk was making things up as he went along, acting largely on impulse, without a coherent strategy.

-About a week after the insurrection, Jack Dorsey used [a Twitter thread][19] to explore his thoughts about banning Trump.
+About a week after the insurrection, Jack Dorsey used [a Twitter thread][22] to explore his thoughts about banning Trump.
 In the tweets he seems clearly hesitant to ban, and perhaps with a different CEO at Twitter the ban would’ve come earlier.
 He again mentions open standards and crypto as possible long-term solutions, but lays the blame with how Twitter has managed their platform today, irrespective of what might be possible later:

 > having to ban an account has real and significant ramifications.
 While there are clear and obvious exceptions, I feel a ban is a failure of ours ultimately to promote healthy conversation.